alicehillier/rainforest-cafe/README.md

 ## **Credits**

-- Pexels and Unsplashed: All images were sourced from these two websites.
+- [Pexels](https://www.pexels.com/) and [Unsplashed](https://unsplash.com/): All images and the video on the homepage were sourced from these two websites.

-- Font Awesome: All icons were sourced from this website.
+- [Font Awesome](https://fontawesome.com/): All icons were sourced from this website.

 - [W3Schools](https://www.w3schools.com/howto/howto_js_scroll_to_top.asp): I used the core code to create a back to top button on the Menu page.